 What: Service Map

-Service Map (Deployment View) Service Map (Deployment View)
+Service Map (Deployment View)

 Enablement Services

 The Enablement Services are a bundle of decentral services that enable participation in the Catena-X data space.
-Each participant must deploy and use the enablement services to connect to the data space and enable standardized interactions based on the requirements of the respective use case.
+Each participant must deploy and use the enablement services to connect to the data space and enable standardized interactions, based on the requirements of the respective use case.
 They ensure the strategic value proposition of technical/semantic interoperability and (data) sovereignty.

-The connector (e.g., EDC) based on the data space protocol and the identity wallet form the mandatory basis of enablement services enabling standardized technical connectivity and sovereign data exchange.
+The connector (e.g., EDC), based on the Data Space Protocol, and the identity wallet, form the mandatory basis of enablement services enabling standardized technical connectivity and sovereign data exchange.
 All participants can use them to establish a basic connection to the data space, independent of the business use case.

-Please note that there are various options for running enablement services, ranging from leveraging software-asa-service solutions to local deployments of open-source reference implementations.
+Please note that there are various options for running enablement services, ranging from leveraging software-as-a-service solutions to local deployments of open-source reference implementations.
 Further information on deployment and usage premises can be found in Chapter EDC Deployment and Usage Premises.

 Core Services